ctechfilmuniversity/lecture_ss25_creative_coding_for_beginners/docs/01_exercises/01_intro/README.md

 Think about it why you want to learn creative coding.
 What would you like to achieve with it?
 What could be an interesting final project for you?

-Bullet points as answer are sufficient.
+Bullet points as answer are sufficient but please use whole sentences.

-*Submission*: Your bullet points as text in your OwnCloud file.
+*Submission*: Text directly in your OwnCloud file.

 ## Task 01.04 - Drawing